guilhermedeoliveira/survivors/README.md

 Web application developed to find survivors and share resources between them.

 ## Comments
-It is better to run the project locally, because the app hosted in heroku has some problem with insecure endpoint requests.
+It is better to run the project locally, because the app hosted in heroku has some problems with insecure endpoint requests.
 It has not yet been analysed.

 ![image](https://user-images.githubusercontent.com/20259146/34442673-755594be-eca2-11e7-9bc3-78bad21ca990.png)